-Specifications of the Environmental Authorisation (EA), the Environmental Management Plan (EMP) or the On Site Start-Up Meeting (OSSM) can require that certain areas are to be considered as "No go" areas as a result of their environmental significance or proximity to environmental significant features.
+Specifications of the Environmental Authorisation (EA), the Environmental Management Programme (EMPr) or the On Site Start-Up Meeting (OSSM) can require that certain areas are to be considered as "No go" areas as a result of their environmental significance or proximity to environmental significant features.

-- No-Go areas will be demarcated and indicated on a site plan. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of non-compliance. - Camel Thorn trees that will not be cleared, must be protected during construction activities and must be propertly demarcated as "no-go" areas.
+- No-Go areas will be demarcated and indicated on a site plan. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of non-compliance. - Vachellia erioloba trees that will not be cleared, must be protected during construction activities and must be propertly demarcated as "no-go" areas.
 These must be clearly visible to all staff on site.
 An area, as wide as the tree canopy (drip-line), must be made a "no-go" area around the tree.
-The use of temporary fencing should be considered as demarcation. - The adjacent Kathu Equestrian Club must be considered a "No-Go" area. - The heritage sensitive area to the South-West of the property must be fenced off and identified as a "No-Go" area.
+The use of temporary fencing should be considered as demarcation.